splynx/docs/files/en/miscellaneous/console_commands/console_commands.md

 Change password for administrator <admin>

 ./passwd customer --login=<login> --password=<password>
-Change password for customer <login>, you can enter :ALL: for all customers , password not required
+Change the password for customer <login>, you can enter :ALL: for all customers, password not required
 ```

 Video how to use this script: